AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 ## Maestro release activity

-We are releasing new features to Maestro on a regular basis.
+We are releasing new features to Maestro regularly.
 For an up-to-date list of released features, see [Adobe Maestro release activity](../maestro/release-activity.md).

 <!--moved the contents of this whole section to its own article: release-activity.md, in the same folder